-A minimum of 33 graduate-level credit hours beyond the basic core is required to complete the MBA Program (33 hours are needed to complete the program with a concentration in Logistics).
+A minimum of 33 graduate-level credit hours beyond the basic core is required to complete the MBA Program.
 The program is divided into three sections: the basic core, the professional core, and electives.
-The basic core of 12 credit hours is designed to serve as a leveling mechanism for students whose previous programs are not in business or do not provide adequate preparation.
+The basic core of 12 credit hours is designed to serve mechanism for students whose as a leveling previous programs are not in business not provide adequate preparation.
 Depending upon their previous academic records, students may be exempted from part or all of the basic core courses by the Director of the MBA Program.
-The professional core is 24 credit hours of mandatory courses, which focus on the internal and organizational business environments, the functional areas, quantitative techniques, and managerial communications.
+The professional core is 24 credit hours of mandatory courses which focus on the internal and external business environments, the functional areas of organizations, and quantitative techniques used by professionals.
 Students also choose 9 credit hours of electives.
-To complete the MBA degree, students must have a 3.0 GPA or higher for all courses taken at Alabama A&M University as part of the MBA program.
-They must also have a 3.0 GPA or higher for all courses taken at Alabama A&M University in the MBA Program beyond the basic core requirements.
-Transfer credit is not considered in the GPA for the MBA program.
-In addition, only students who have full admission and appropriate prerequisites will be admitted into courses in the Professional Core.
+To complete the MBA degree, students must have a minimum grade point average of 3.0 for all courses taken at Alabama A&M University as part of the MBA Program.
+They must also have a minimum grade point average of 3.0 for all courses taken at Alabama A&M University as part of the Program beyond the basic core requirements.
+Transfer credit is not considered in the grade point average for the MBA Program.
+In addition, only students who have full admission and appropriate prerequisites will be admitted into course in the professional core.